dell/csm-docs/content/docs/replication/migrating-volumes.md

   Migrating Volumes Between Storage Classes
 ---

-You can migrate existing, already provisioned, volumes to another storage class by using volume migration feature.
+You can migrate existing pre-provisioned volumes to another storage class by using volume migration feature.

 As of CSM 1.3 two versions of migration supported:
 - To replicated storage class from NON replicated one